Are sketch-and-precondition least squares solvers numerically stable?: Introduction

-Surprisingly, we find that sketch-and-precondition techniques such as Blendenpik and LSRN~\cite{Meng2014} are numerically unstable in their standard form (see~\cref{fig:maincompintro}).
-However, a modification (see~\cref{alg:ARBlendenpik}) can ensure that the computed residual is close to optimal and the backward error is approximately machine precision.
-The modification is simple.
-Instead of using $P$ as a preconditioner, we explicitly compute $AP$ and then employ an unpreconditioned iterative LS solver on $(AP)y=b$ with $x=Py$.
-We call this a \textit{sketch-and-apply} technique.
+The sketch-and-apply algorithm is a modification of the sketch-and-precondition algorithm for which we can ensure that the computed residual is close to optimal and the backward error is approximately machine precision regardless of the initial guess.
+We also prove backward stability.

+The modification of sketch-and-precondition is simple.
+Instead of using $P = R^{-1}$ as a preconditioner, we explicitly apply $P$ by computing $AP$ and then employ an unpreconditioned iterative LS solver on $(AP)z=b$ with $x=Pz$.
+We therefore call this a \textit{sketch-and-apply} technique.
 Of course, in exact arithmetic sketch-and-precondition and sketch-and-apply compute the same solution; however, for ill-conditioned LS problems in floating-point arithmetic, we find a significant difference.
 To our knowledge, this is the first algorithm for LS problems based on randomized sketching that is demonstrated to be backward stable (with a mild assumption to be made precise in~\cref{thm:mainTheoremLSQR}).

+By computing $AP$ explicitly, we remove all ill-conditioning from the iterative solver and instead use an unpreconditioned solver on a well-conditioned system.
+This results in accurate and backward stable solutions.
+In particular, we prove that if $\kappa_2(A)\ll u^{-1}$, our sketch-and-apply technique computes a backward stable solution provided that LSQR on a well-conditioned matrix computes a backward stable solution (see~\cref{thm:mainTheoremLSQR}).

 Unfortunately, while sketch-and-precondition techniques cost $\mathcal{O}(mn\log m)$ operations, sketch-and-apply costs $\mathcal{O}(mn^2)$ operations as $AP$ must be computed.
 Therefore, sketch-and-apply techniques have the same computational complexity as the classical QR-based LS solver.
-However, we show that they are competitive for large, ill-conditioned LS problems (see~\cref{fig:big_time_exp}).
-We also note that LSRN, another popular sketch-and-precondition algorithm, also uses $\mathcal{O}(mn^2)$ operations but is still competitive as the expensive computation is in matrix multiplication, which is highly parallelizable.
+We note, however, that LSRN, another popular sketch-and-precondition algorithm, also uses $\mathcal{O}(mn^2)$ operations but is still competitive as the expensive computation is in matrix multiplication, which is highly parallelizable.
 The same applies to sketch-and-apply.

-A popular iterative algorithm for solving~\cref{eq:LeastSquaresProblem} is LSQR~\cite{paige1982lsqr}, which is competitive when $A$ is large, sparse, and well-conditioned.
-The number of iterations required to reach a desired accuracy typically depends on the condition number of $A$~\cite[Ch.
-7.4]{bjorck1996numerical}.
-As a result, a preconditioner is necessary when $A$ is ill-conditioned to ensure a reasonable speed of convergence.
-With careful sketching, the condition number of $AP$ with $P$ from~\cref{alg:blendenpik} is small with high probability in exact arithmetic~\cite[Lem.~1]{rokhlin2008fast}.
-In finite precision arithmetic, the condition number of the computed $AP$ remains modest in size, provided that $\kappa_2(A)u\ll 1$, where $\kappa_2(A)$ is the condition number of $A$ and $u$ is the unit round-off (see~\cref{thm:mainTheoremYhat}).